 Book a Paddington walking tour with our friends at Brisbane Greeters and enjoy a casual stroll through the ‘hood of Australia’s most lovable cartoon blue heeler, Bluey.
 Your Bluey-loving youngster can say ‘wackadoo’ while you take in some of the architecture and history of Paddington, Rosalie and Red Hill.
 All that walking’s sure to work up an appetite, so once you’re done why not stop to refuel at one of Paddington’s great cafes.

-With more than 2160 parks across the city and blue skies often in our favour, a trip to your local park is the perfect way to burn off youthful energy.
+With more than 2160 parks across the city and great weather year-round, a trip to your local park is the perfect way to burn off youthful energy.
 Pack snacks, scooters and sunscreen and head off on a family adventure at firm favourites like New Farm Park, Roma Street Parkland and South Bank.
 Or discover a new favourite haunt like Torwood Park at Auchenflower (the adorable Peach Cafe next door will have all your caffeine needs covered) or Kidspace Playground in 7th Brigade Park in Chermside.

 If your kids would rather do a day on wheels, Brisbane’s BMX parks and skate parks have you covered.
 Whether they skateboard, blade, BMX or scooter, there’s a track for them to have a ‘wheely’ good time while you cheer from the sidelines.